carlospalacios22/WordGame/README.md

 No changes made to the branch 5 (still has all bugs) but added a GUI

 # to fix
-# Physical winngs are not showing
+# Physical winnings are not showing
 # Wrong answers cuase a error at the moment
 # Players can keep guessing the same letter